4 days Hue to Hoi An

 The site enclosed the land of eight villages and cover 6 km2 – sufficient area to house the Emperor and all his family, courtiers, bodyguards and servants.

 After lunch, we enjoy a boat trip along the Perfume River.
 En route we call in the Pagoda of Thien Mu, tomb of Ming Mang and time permitting we explore the tomb of Tu Duc.
 Tonight we spend the night in a hotel.
-(Lunch and dinner are included).
+(Lunch is included).

 Day 2 Hue / Hoi An